-Most complaints are considered for their suitability under the Complaint Resolution Program, which is voluntary and consented to by both parties.
+Most complaints are considered for their suitability under the Complaint Resolution Program, which is voluntary.
 The College uses complaint resolution to resolve complaints without an extensive investigation or contested hearing.
-All parties must agree to participate in complaint resolution, the result must be in the public interest and the outcome must be similar to outcomes from regular hearings.
+The result must be in the public interest and the outcome must be similar to outcomes from regular hearings.

 Investigating the Complaint